StoneLabs/working-graves/README.md

 Yet another graves mod, I know.
 Working graves is a fabric mod that allows for the construction of graves that will be populated on player death.
 That means you can build a graveyard that will fill up as time goes on.
 Pretty cool huh?

-Working graves is a dedicated server mod. __No client version is available__.
+Working graves is a server side mod.
+There is no need to install it on clients if you install it on your dedicated server.
+This means that, if installed on the server, it is completely vanilla compatible.
+Alternatively you can install in on the client for single player support.

 ## How to use